-People tend to associate mercury with its silvery liquid form - perhaps found in old thermometers.
-It was also used in electrical switches or relays that were built into machines until the mid-20th century, and it can be found in florescent lamps and even newer energy saving lamps.
+People tend to associate mercury with its silvery liquid form — as found in old thermometers.
+But it was also used in electrical switches or relays that were built into machines until the mid-20th century.
+Later, it was florescent lamps and some early energy saving lamps.

 If mercury vapor is inhaled, it is easily absorbed by the body, where it first gets into the lungs and from there into the blood and the brain.
-The nerve poison can cause sleep disorders, agitation, and paralysis.
+It's a nerve poison that can cause sleep disorders, agitation and paralysis.

 Even a simple thing such as a broken thermometer can lead to mercury poisoning.
 It can be particularly dangerous in a children's playroom if liquid mercury seeps into cracks and corners and is left undisturbed to vaporize.